ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Administrator can send a DELETE request to the group-configuration resource, in order to delete that OSCORE group.

-Consistently with what is defined at step 4 of {{getting-access}}, the Group Manager MUST check whether GROUPNAME matches with the group name pattern specified in any scope entry of the 'scope' claim in the stored Access Token for the requesting Administrator.
+Consistently with what is defined at step 4 of {{getting-access}}, the Group Manager MUST check whether GROUPNAME matches with the group name pattern specified in any scope entry of the 'scope' claim in the stored Access Token for the Administrator.
 In case of a positive match, the Group Manager MUST check whether the permission set in the found scope entry specifies the permission "Delete".

 If the verification above fails (i.e., there are no matching scope entries specifying the "Delete" permission), the Group Manager MUST reply with a 4.03 (Forbidden) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.